-The Federal government has publicly stated that the misclassification of employees as independent contractors costs $2.72 billion in lost tax revenue.
+The Federal government has publicly stated that the misclassification of employees as independent contractors costs billions in lost tax revenue.

-Simply put, both Federal and State government plan to crack down on employers who improperly call what are actually employees, “independent contractors”.
+Simply put, both Federal and State government are cracking down on employers who improperly call what are actually employees, “independent contractors”.

 “Misclassification” is the government's term for not abiding by the IRS definition of an independent contractor.
 If the employee is requested to work specific hours and is directly supervised by the employer, then the worker can not be considered an independent contractor (the IRS publishes a long list of requirements a worker must meet to be considered an independent contractor).